Kajalu5/Automating-Audit-in-AWS-Using-Prowler/README.md

 <img src = "Images/4.png" height = 400, width = 500>

 <h2> Part 3: Configure AWS to Scan Using User Credentials </h2>
+Check the prowler version using command ```prowler -v```.
+This proofs that prowler is installed in your environment.
+After that, configure AWS to scan using command aws configure.
+Grab credentials of user that you have created in previous step.
+In my case, it is temp2.
+Navigate to 'create access key', then choose option command line interface

 <h2> Part 4: Use Prowler Compliance </h2>